 Everyone wants to know The Secret to profitably bet the NBA, the greatest & most exciting basketball league in the world.
 Well, I have it.
 Are you ready?

 Drumroll, please.
 The secret to betting the NBA is that there is no secret.
 If there were one statistic, trend, or system that a bettor could employ to guarantee a successful wager, then there wouldn’t be all those tall, shiny buildings in the middle of the Mojave desert.
 Gambling is hard.
 97% of folks that bet sports lose money in the long run.

-The good news is that there are a thousand little secrets – and with solid strategy and bankroll management, anyone can be part of that 3%.
+The good news is that there are a thousand little secrets – and with a solid strategy and bankroll management, anyone can be part of that 3%.
 (All you gotta do is buy my picks for $99.99!
-J/K.) There are, in fact, tried and true tricks, tools, rules, strategies & approaches which, although they don’t individually guarantee anything on any one bet, can each a yield small 1-2% advantage and that when combined can help a player consistently beat the bookies over the long run.
+J/K.) There are, in fact, tried and true tricks, tools, rules, strategies & approaches which, although they don’t individually guarantee anything on any single bet, can each a yield small 1-2% advantage and that when combined can help a player consistently beat the bookies over the long run.
 The professionals use these basic strategies as benchmarks in their study of the league and make timely & wise wagers based on their best guesses.

 The goal of a professional bettor is not to know what’s going to happen.
 There are no psychics.
 The goal is to be able to guess what’s going to happen 55% of the time.
 That’s right: If you can use your analysis to pick the correct side of a wager 11/20 times, you can quit your job tomorrow.

 That said,the best piece single piece of advice on your path to sports betting like a professional bettor comes from the legendary Vegas bookmaker, Jimmy Vaccaro: